BawCOS/ex-kaggle-competition/instructions.md

 "Version notes."
 For this instance, just type: "First version."
 After taking these steps it should look like ![data-upload-res](figures/data-upload-result.PNG).

-One quick note, Kaggle, as I discovered expectes the uploaded .csv files to have headers otherwise it will treat the first row of data as the header.
+One quick note, Kaggle, as I discovered expects the uploaded .csv files to have headers otherwise it will treat the first row of data as the header.
 There might be a way to adjust this setting, but it's probably easier to just provide a header.